graphql/graphiql/packages/graphiql/README.md

 - https://packagist.org/?query=%22graphiql%22 - ~5 hits
 - https://crates.io/search?q=graphiql - ~2 hits

-though this doesnt include runtimes or libraries where `graphiql` is used isn't referenced in the package registry search entry
+This doesn't include runtimes or libraries where GraphiQL is used but isn't referenced in the package registry search entry.

 ### CDN Bundle